salz.run

 I made salz.run for me.

-I'm a trail runner training for my first 100K.
+I'm a trail runner with a 50K this October and a first 100K penciled in for 2027.
 I'm not fast, I'm not sponsored, I'm not coaching anyone.
 I'm just a guy who likes long days in the mountains and is willing to suffer to finish what he started.

 I'm also a heavy sweater.
 The kind where my shirt is crunchy with salt after a summer long run and my eyes sting two hours in.
-For years I bought the fancy electrolyte powders — LMNT, Skratch, Precision, the works — and watched my training budget bleed out at $2 to $3 per serving.
-At 42 miles a week and climbing, that math gets ugly fast.
+For years I bought the fancy electrolyte powders (LMNT, Skratch, Precision, the works) and watched my training budget bleed out at $2 to $3 per serving.
+As the weekly volume ramps up toward the 50K and beyond, that math gets ugly fast.

 One Sunday I looked at the back of an LMNT packet, then at a $9 bag of potassium chloride on Amazon, and the gap was absurd.
-So I sat down with a kitchen scale and a few sports-science papers and worked out my own formula.
-It works better than the pre-mixes — because it's calibrated to me — and it costs about a quarter per bottle.
+So I sat down with a 0.01 g kitchen scale and a few sports-science papers and worked out my own formula: five cheap ingredients, weighed by the gram.
+It works better than the pre-mixes (because it's calibrated to me) and it costs about a quarter per bottle.
 That calculator is what this site is.

 The current training picture